Wisconsin

 Wisconsin Data Privacy Laws: Breach Notification & Consumer Rights (2026)

-Wisconsin currently lacks a comprehensive consumer data privacy law like those enacted in California, Colorado, or Iowa.
-Instead, the state protects personal data through several targeted statutes that address specific privacy concerns.
-The most significant is the data breach notification law under Wis.
+Wisconsin currently lacks a comprehensive consumer data privacy law like those in California, Colorado, or Iowa.
+The state protects personal data through several targeted statutes addressing specific privacy concerns.
+The cornerstone is the data breach notification law under Wis.
 Stat.
-134.98, which has been in effect since 2006.
+134.98, in effect since 2006.

-This guide covers every major Wisconsin data privacy statute, the pending comprehensive privacy legislation, federal protections that apply to Wisconsin residents, and practical steps you can take to protect your personal information.
+This guide covers every major Wisconsin data privacy statute, the wiretap and computer crimes laws, the pending comprehensive legislation, federal protections that apply to Wisconsin residents, and practical steps you can take to protect your personal information.

 Wisconsin Data Breach Notification Law (Wis.
 Stat.
 134.98)

-The cornerstone of Wisconsin's data privacy framework is the Notice of Unauthorized Acquisition of Personal Information statute.
-Enacted in 2006, this law requires businesses and organizations to notify individuals when their personal information has been compromised.
+The Notice of Unauthorized Acquisition of Personal Information statute has been the cornerstone of Wisconsin's data privacy framework since 2006.
+It requires businesses and organizations to notify individuals when their personal information has been compromised.

 Who Must Comply